Understanding the Costs of Opening a Franchise Business

 The most successful franchises have their marketing and operational procedures fine-tuned, which enables them to transform individuals from a wide variety of backgrounds into successful operators.

-If you have spent the last 20 years working in corporate America, but it has always been your ambition to own your own restaurant, the best way to increase your chances of being successful in the competitive restaurant market is to purchase a franchise.
+If you have spent the last 20 years working in corporate America, but it has always been your ambition to own your own business, say a restaurant for example, the best way to increase your chances of being successful in the competitive restaurant market is to purchase a franchise.

 With franchises, you often don’t have to have any experience in the industry you are entering because of the training and operational guidance that the national franchisor will provide you with.
 This makes franchises much more accessible for individuals interested in becoming small business owners, especially if they don’t think they have what it takes to start a brand new business from the ground up.